blafri/rack_do_app_platform_safelist/README.md

 run App.new
 ```

+### Options

-If you want to use a different environment variable for the whitelisted IPs you can pass it as an argument
+If you want to use a different environment variable for the safelisted IPs you can pass it as an argument

 a) For __rails__ applications.